Cotuit Kettleers: The 1980s bring three more titles in the Greer era

 Greer's 1980 club featured CCBL Hall of Famer Ron Darling, who batted .336 with six home runs while posting a 4–3 mark on the mound, and was named the league's MVP and Outstanding Pro Prospect.
 At the CCBL All-Star Game at Yankee Stadium, he singled, doubled and homered as the CCBL left fielder, then came on in the final inning to pitch in relief, preserving the CCBL's one-run victory over the Atlantic Collegiate Baseball League.

 In 1981, the Kettleers starred CCBL Hall of Famer Jeff Innis, who led the league with a 2.34 ERA and eight saves.
 The team finished the regular season in fourth place with a mediocre record, but upset first place Wareham in the playoff semifinals.
 After splitting the first two games of the series, Cotuit took the decisive Game 3 on a masterful three-hitter by Doug Swearingen.
 In the best-of-five Cape League finals against Orleans, the Kettleers dropped Game 1 at Eldredge Park, but came back to take a tight Game 2, 9–8 in 10 innings.
 Cotuit sent Swearingen to the mound for Game 3, and jumped out early, taking a 3–0 lead after only four Orleans pitches.
 The Kettleers walloped four homers, two of them by Billy Dees, and came away with a 9–7 win.
 In Game 4 at Lowell Park, the Kettleers again took an early lead, up 6–0 after three, on their way to an 8–1 win that secured the team's 10th league title.

 Innis returned for the 1982 season, and was all-league once again, posting a 1.96 ERA with 54 strikeouts.
 He was joined by CCBL Hall of Famer Terry Steinbach, who led the league with a stunning .431 batting average and was named league MVP.
 The 1983 Kettleers featured another pair of CCBL Hall of Famers.
 Outfielder Greg Lotzar practically duplicated Steinbach's feat of the previous year, leading the league in batting with a lofty .414 mark, and being named league MVP, while also setting a league record with 33 stolen bases.
-Future major league all-star Will Clark hit .367 with 10 homers as the Kettleers' first basemen.
+Future major leaguer Will Clark hit .367 with 10 homers as the Kettleers' first basemen.
 The talented 1983 team reached the CCBL title series, but was downed by Harwich.